 In implementing this strategy, DCCC seeks to ensure that no new product or service adversely impacts existing operations or takes priority over any mandatory regulatory requirement.
 The DCCC Board is actively involved in overseeing DCCC's performance against its objectives and business risks as part of standard governance process.
-DCCC also has a robust ERM framework which is also subject to oversight from the DCCC Board to ensure that the pursuit of strategic objectives does not conflict with the risk appetite of DCCC.
+DCCC also has a robust risk operation manual and ERM framework which is also subject to oversight from the DCCC Board to ensure that the pursuit of strategic objectives does not conflict with the risk appetite of DCCC.
 DCCC's governance arrangements and the ERM are designed to promote its safety and efficiency and support the stability of the financial system in which it operates, other relevant interests, and the objectives of relevant stakeholders.

-The constitution of DCCC is set out in its Memorandum and Articles of Association, and its Board comprises of four (4) Directors1, none of whom have executive roles within DCCC, and one of whom is an Independent Board Director.
+The constitution of DCCC is set out in its Memorandum and Articles of Association, and its Board comprises of five (5) Directors, none of whom have executive roles within DCCC, and two of whom are Independent Board Directors.
 These Directors are appointed based on skills and experience commensurate to DCCC's needs and legal and regulatory requirements.
-Directors are required to make declarations with regard to conflicts of interest, and to make themselves aware of relevant disclosure obligations.
+Directors are required to make declarations with regard to conflicts of interest, and to make themselves aware of relevant disclosure obligations, and the Board is constituted in accordance with SCA requirements.